SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Converting-Bracket-Notation-Dot-Notation-for-Property-Accessors.md

 Which is the exact same thing.
 To restore it to `let bar = window.navigator`, we first must replace all references to the constant variable `foo` with it's actual value, `"navigator"`.
 If you want to learn how to do that, you can read [my article on replacing constant variables with their actual value](https://localhost:400/none).

-As always, you can find the source code for this plugin in this [git repository](https://github.com).
+If you're interested, you can find the source code for all the examples in [this repository](https://github.com/SteakEnthusiast/Supplementary-AST-Based-Deobfuscation-Materials).

 I hope this article helped you learn something new.
 Thanks for reading, and happy reversing!